srihamat/servicecheck/README.md

 # servicecheck
-bash script to check if service is running on linux
+bash script to check if service is running on linux, then posting line instant message to let system admin know before customer.

 How to use:
 1. Place file service.sh in your server